-The marriage is again not located and based on the birth of their first child we put the nuptials around 1793.
-Only one child has been found with certainty and he was baptised at West Calder and also Whitburn.
+The marriage is not located and based on the birth of their first child we put the nuptials around 1793.

+Only one child has been found with certainty.

-CHILDREN BIRTH/BAP Parish Married DEATH/BUR ^James Steel 06 Dec 1794 West Calder Barbara Smith Black 28 Mar 1879
+CHILDREN BIRTH/BAP BIRTHPLACE Parish Married DEATH/BUR ^James Steel 06 Dec 1794 West Calder Barbara Smith 28 Mar 1879 Black